 It was founded in 1974 as an independent organization that took the responsibilities of its preceding regulatory agency named Commodity Exchange Authority (CEA).

 In the past, futures contracts were commonly traded in the context of agricultural commodities.
 That is one of the reasons the CEA was part of the United States Department of Agriculture (USDA).
-However, the futures industry became increasingly complex and now presents a wide variety of contracts.
+However, the futures industry has become increasingly complex and now presents a wide variety of contracts.

 The CFTC’s mission statement: